eadwu/monorepo/resources/post_install.md

 Find your headset from running `pacmd ls` and then get the index value of your headset and run `pacmd set-card-profile INDEX_HERE a2dp_sink`.

 **Headset Output Autoswitch**
+Edit /etc/pulse/default.pa by running

+`curl "https://raw.githubusercontent.com/munashi/arch-x-os/master/files/default.pa" > /etc/pulse/default.pa`

+OR

-Edit /etc/pulse/default.pa by running `nano /etc/pulse/default.pa` and add the following snippet to it.
+`nano /etc/pulse/default.pa` and add the following snippet to it.

     ### automatically switch to newly-connected devices
     load-module module-switch-on-connect